TheBinaryNinja/tvapp2/README.md

 ```

 > [!WARNING]
-> Do not run `dos2unix` on your `.git` folder or you will corrupt your git indexes and will be unable to push commits.
+> Do not run `🗔 dos2unix` on your `📁 .git` folder or you will corrupt your git indexes and will be unable to push commits.
 >
-> If you accidentally run dos2unix on your .git folder, do NOT push anything to git.
+> If you accidentally run `🗔 dos2unix` on your .git folder, do NOT push anything to git.
 Pull a new copy from the repo.

 <br />
 <br />